About the Department

 The Associate of Science in Nursing Program prepares individuals to:

-- provide safe and effective care where policies and procedures reflect current nursing standards of care and practice utilizing quality improvement process.
+- Provide safe and effective care where policies and procedures reflect current nursing standards of care and practice utilizing quality improvement processes.

 Reviewed Spring 2016